Skip to main content

 f. that, where the proposed partner organisation is known to have or have had previous relationships with other UK awarding institutions, it has an acceptable record of partnership with other institutions;

-g. that the prospective partner organisation has an understanding of the current practices of UK HE, e.g. in connection with external examining, assessment arrangements, and quality assurance arrangements;
+g. that the prospective partner organisation has an understanding of (and, where relevant, appropriate track record with) the regulatory practices and expectations of English HE (e.g. in connection with OfS assurance arrangements, external examining, assessment arrangements etc), as relevant to its role in the partnership;

 a. of the robustness of the overall quality control and assurance procedures governing the partnership;